AncientTrinity/internal_inventory_tracker/README.md

 # Internal Inventory Tracker

-# Notifications
+# Reports and analytics

-This is the developent of the notification system lives
+This is the develope=ment where the report and analytics live